 As you can see, I have only focused on the use of these controversial ingredients in the cosmetics industry.
 I do not want to focus on the possible consequences of the use of each of them because it is highly variable and because I do not consider this to be the place or the time to enter into that subject.
 In any case, all those are ingredients that can lead to irritation and other health problems, so I, whenever I can, try to avoid using products that contain them (although sometimes inevitable).

-5. WHY COSMETIC PRODUCTS DO NOT NEED PERFUMES.
+5. WHY SKINCARE PRODUCTS DO NOT NEED PERFUMES.

 As a general rule, the presence of perfumes should not be alarming or worrying, they are another ingredient and their purpose should not harm us.
-However, normally in the cosmetic industry there is a tendency to use artificial perfumes (such as Bromocinnamal, Citronellol, Cinnamal, Ethanol, Eugenol, Geraniol, Isoeugenol, Limonene, Linalool, etc.) instead of perfumes derived from vegetable essential oils.
+However, normally in the cosmetic industry there is a tendency to use artificial perfumes (such as Bromocinnamal, Citronellol, Cinnamal, Ethanol, Eugenol, Geraniol, Isoeugenol, Limonene, Linalool, etc.).
 The difference between the two is clear, artificial perfumes are much cheaper and easier to get but, on the other hand, have a greater tendency to cause irritation and discomfort.
-Therefore, it is not the presence of perfumes that is harmful, but the presence of artificial perfumes.
+Therefore, it is not the presence of perfumes that might be harmful, but the presence of artificial perfumes.

 These circumstances that I have mentioned are the main reason that those with sensitive skin perceive a greater irritation when using products that contain perfumes.
 As is logical, the proportion of perfumes does not have to be very high, after all with a very small amount it is possible to achieve the desired aroma to the product.
 In any case, a product in which the perfume appears in the final part of the list of ingredients will always be preferable (since, as I mentioned before, its proportion will be lower).